Institute of Technology or PolytechnicUnitec Institute of Technology

 Once you've successfully completed this programme you'll receive the qualification: Master of Architecture.

-Completed one of the following:
+You must have completed at least one of the following:

 An undergraduate degree in a discipline relevant to your proposed programme of study, with an average grade of B- or higher in all Level 7 courses.
 Or